 **Disclaimer: All content on this site is for informational purposes only.
 Please read our full disclaimer here**

 Tea trees are a part of the myrtle tree family, the Myrtaceae.
-They are a paper bark tree and also commonly referred to as a punk tree.
+They are paper bark trees and are also commonly referred to as punk trees.

 Tea Tree Oil Natural Remedy Uses

 The oil can be used to thoroughly clean the wound area by allowing only a couple drops of the highly concentrated oil onto the cut to prevent infection from setting in.